Winter in the Bryce Canyon Area: Hiking, Cross-Country Skiing and Snowmobiling

 Get Your Snow Hiking Gear

 Your light trail hikers won’t cut it.
 You’ll want a breathable, waterproof boot with a sturdy, super-grippy sole.
-High quality winter hiking socks are an essential addition to your snow hiking gear to pair with that footwear.
+And high quality winter hiking socks are essential to pair with that footwear.

 ICEtrekkers or Yaktrax